andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ---

-*Q2.4*: How does your organization provide direct aid and services?
+*Q3.4*: How does your organization provide direct aid and services?

 :   Multiline text field

-    Display if Q2.3's "Providing direct aid and services" is "Sometimes" or greater
+    Display if Q3.3's "Providing direct aid and services" is "Sometimes" or greater

-*Q2.5*: How does your organization engage in research and public education?
+*Q3.5*: How does your organization engage in research and public education?

 :   Multiline text field

-    Display if Q2.3's "Engaging in research and public education" is "Sometimes" or greater
+    Display if Q3.3's "Engaging in research and public education" is "Sometimes" or greater

-*Q2.6*: How does your organization mobilize people?
+*Q3.6*: How does your organization mobilize people?

 :   Multiline text field

-    Display if Q2.3's "Mobilizing people" is "Sometimes" or greater
+    Display if Q3.3's "Mobilizing people" is "Sometimes" or greater

-*Q2.7*: How does your organization engage in advocacy?
+*Q3.7*: How does your organization engage in advocacy?

 :   Multiline text field

-    Display if Q2.3's "Engaging in advocacy" is "Sometimes" or greater
+    Display if Q3.3's "Engaging in advocacy" is "Sometimes" or greater

-*Q2.8*: How does your organization monitor and assess policies, agreements, and commitments?
+*Q3.8*: How does your organization monitor and assess policies, agreements, and commitments?

 :   Multiline text field

-    Display if Q2.3's "Monitoring and assessing…" is "Sometimes" or greater
+    Display if Q3.3's "Monitoring and assessing…" is "Sometimes" or greater

 ---

-*Q2.9*: Approximately how many full-time employees does your organization have?
+*Q3.9*: Approximately how many full-time employees does your organization have?

 :   Numeric text field

-*Q2.10*: Approximately how many volunteers does your organization have?
+*Q3.10*: Approximately how many volunteers does your organization have?

 :   Numeric text field

-*Q2.12*: Does your organization collaborate with other organizations or institutions?
+*Q3.11*: Does your organization collaborate with any of these organizations or institutions? (select all that apply)

 :   Multiple answers allowed